 This feature would allow administrators to define a list of IP addresses that are allowed to access your portal.
 The allow list can include individual IP addresses or a range of IP addresses defined by a subnet mask.
 When a request to the portal is generated from any user, their IP address is evaluated against the allow list.
 If the IP address is not in the list, the portal replies with an HTTP 403 status code

 The capabilities exposed here demonstrate a lot of parity with Azure Web Apps, which is, I understand, what is used to host portals.
 I would hope that we can see the exposure of more Azure Web App configuration features for portal administrators in the years ahead.

 There has been a real drive in getting the Resource Scheduling experience within D365CE looking as visually optimal and feature-rich as possible in recent years.
 There is a specific reason to explain this - the introduction of Project Service Automation and Field Service capability requires this as an almost mandatory pre-requisite.
 There is a wide array of new features relating to resource scheduling as part of this update, but the announcement that caught my eye, in particular, was the ability to group related resources on the Resource Scheduler, as predefined “crews”.
 This new feature is hugely welcome for many reasons:

 - Different types of jobs/work may require resources with a specific set of skills in combination to complete.

 - It may be prudent to group specific resources if, for example, previous experience tells you that they work well together.

 - Location may be a factor as part of all this, meaning that by scheduling a “crew” of resources together within the same locale, you can reduce the unnecessary effort involved in travelling and ensure your resources are utilising their time more effectively.

-The release notes give us a teaser of how this will look in practice, and I am eager to see how this works in practice:
+The release notes give us a teaser of how this will look, and I am eager to see how this works in practice: